MetabolicAtlas/MetabolicAtlas/README.md

 Given successful deployment, the frontend should be accessible at: `http://localhost/`.
 If you encounter any problems try looking at the logs `logs api` / `logs frontend`.

-To deploy the stack to a remote server, create another `.env` file and modify it accordingly:
+To deploy the stack to a remote server, create another `ENV` file, e.g. `env-dev.env`, and modify it accordingly:
 ```bash
 cp env-local.env.sample env-dev.env
 ```

-Use the name of the file (`dev` in the previous example) as an argument to the `deploy-stack` command to pass the `.env` file to the Docker command and the Docker compose file:
+Use the tag of the file (`dev` in the previous example) as an argument to the `deploy-stack` command to pass the `ENV` file to the Docker command and the Docker compose file:
 ```bash
 deploy-stack dev
 ```